 Annealing, sometimes called 'Standard Glass', is the first stage in strengthening float glass when it is the cooled slowly to room temperature to "relieve internal stressors".
 Tempered or toughened glass uses air blasted onto reheated annealed glass, producing different rates of cooling between the surface and interior.
 Its four times stronger than annealed glass, considerably more expensive, and cannot be drilled or cut without shattering.

 When annealed glass breaks it fractures into long sharp shards.
 Not what you'd want for an overhead structure where glass panels also have some weight-bearing capacity.
 So, I think the fountain's glass may be what's called heat-strengthened glass – the point between annealing and tempering.
 Apparently this process is used when additional strength is required to resist wind pressure.
 Importantly, when fractured this type of glass also tends to stay anchored at the breakage point, rather than raining an explosion of those small glass pebbles mentioned above.

 Soon I am going to write to a man named Lennart Grip, former lecturer in Architecture at LTH and Lund resident.
 A news clipping from 2002 shows a photograph of Lennart holding one of fourteen glass panels he saved when LTH-fontänen was partially dismantled in the late 1990s.
 The caption reports that he has installed them in his garden in Lund.
 I'm curious to see the physical qualities of these large pieces of glass, and especially interested in how Lennart has arranged them.

-Title image: Lennart Grip and glass, 2002.
-Source: Bild i Syd
+Main image: Lennart Grip with glass from The LTH Fountain, 2002.
+Source: Bild i Syd.